Funding Guidelines for Grants

 - Projects with a clear target audience and compelling plan to reach and impact that target audience in a positive way.

-- Pay it forward “loans” where the grantee is starting a for-profit (income earning) social benefit project.
+- Pay it forward loans to support for-profit social benefit projects.
 Please see pay it forward loans for more information on this program.

 The Pollination Project does NOT fund